 It’s an interesting time to be involved with animal agriculture.
 The negative media, cruel animal-rights activism, and consumer misperceptions alone are disheartening to say the least.
 Simultaneously there are more opportunities than ever to innovate, expand old markets, reach new customers, and promote products.

 All animal industries encourage online and in-person “agvocating” — using both direct and indirect methods.
 This has been incredibly successful, even birthing some farmer and veterinarian “internet celebrities.”
-But even in 2019, we still face many recurring questions, misperceptions, and arguments, especially in terms of hot-button issues such as the environment.
+But even in this day and age, we still face many recurring questions, misperceptions, and arguments, especially in terms of hot-button issues such as the environment.
 In the midst of this, it’s fair to ask: Are we using the best discussion angles and responses to explain our industries?

 Recently, a post by the increasingly popular Facebook page “Farmers who are tired of defending their work to Vegans” had a particular comment go mini viral on the ag side of the internet.
 This was in response to a comment about the environmental-ethical issue surrounding beef and dairy production because of “how much water consumption, land mass and food it takes to grow a cow.”